drmuttik/woodlands-honey/index.md

 <h2 style="text-align:center;"><strong>Honey Extraction</strong></h2>
 <div style="display:flex; align-items: flex-start;">
   <p style="margin-left:15px;">
     Our commitment to quality of Woodlands Honey goes beyond the hives and bees.
-We carefully spin the honeycombs and the honey only goes through a fine sieve to remove small pieces of honeycomb.
-There is <strong>no&nbsp;blending or heating</strong> involved and we use only stainless steel equipment, ensuring no plasic microparticles.
+We carefully spin the honey frames and the honey only goes through a fine sieve to remove small pieces of the honeycomb.
+There is <strong>no&nbsp;blending or heating</strong> involved and we use only stainless steel equipment without plasic microparticles.
 So, every jar has nothing but the purest raw honey reflecting our love and care.<br>
   </p>
   <img src="extraction.jpeg" alt="Extraction" style="float:left; margin-left:15px; margin-bottom: 15px; width: 45%;">